indiqusdocs/yntraa/docs/Subscribers/Networking/NATGateways/PortForwardingforVMviaVNF.md

 The following steps guide you through logging into the Cloud Portal, navigating to the NAT Gateways section, selecting the relevant gateway, and initiating the process of creating a new port forwarding rule by accessing the Port Forwarding interface and reviewing any existing rules:

-1. Login to the Yntraa cloud platform.
+1. Login to the Yntraa Cloud.
 2. From the left-hand side menu, under the **Networking** section, click on **NAT Gateways**.
 3. Choose the NAT Gateway for which you want to configure the port forwarding rule (for example ADC-R522-40-Test_ISOLATED_NETWORK).
 4. Once inside the selected NAT Gateway, see a section titled **Port Forwarding** along with the public IP address.